Music as 7th Pyramid

 Scene 1: This is the kind of thing I know how to do: sad/tense ambiences with electronic sequences and strings.
 This one is pretty convincing and overall I think I got a nice result.

 Scene 2: With this other one I wanted to unleash some breakbeat force and decided to go for a dance/film hybrid sound.
-It really does not fit perfectly, especially in some parts like the climax (just too much drums) but the average quality is decent.
+It's not perfectly polished, especially in some parts like the climax (just too much drums) but the average quality is decent enough.